26 ways to eat healthy and save money

 11. Pack your lunch

 Eating out costs you a lot.
 Let’s say $15 x 3 per week, which will be $2160 spending for the year!
-Simple sandwich at grocery markets costs you a lot more than making your own.
-Why not cook, eat healthy and save money?
+A simple sandwich at grocery markets costs you a lot more than making your own.
+Why not cook, eat healthily, and save money?